Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have won in 44, or 41.1%, of the 107 contests they have been named as odds-on underdogs this year.
+- The Tigers have come away with 45 wins in the 108 contests they have been listed as the underdogs in this season.

-- Detroit is 37-56 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Detroit has a record of 2-5 when it's set as an underdog of +200 or more by oddsmakers this season.

-- The Tigers have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 33.3% chance of pulling out a win.

-- So far this season, Detroit and its opponents have hit the over in 65 of its 133 games with a total.
+- Detroit and its opponents have gone over the total this season in 66 of its 137 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!